Who Shares Fake News? Uncovering Insights from Social Media Users' Post Histories: Study 4: Authenticated Twitter Users and Ads Using Power-related Words

 \subsubsection{Adequacy of textual cues for capturing emotions, personality, and socio-demographics}

 Using public dictionary-based APIs to extract textual cues raises considerations about whether the use of certain words directly implies the corresponding emotional state or trait.
-For example, the use of power-related words may indicate either a desire for power or a sense of already having power.
-Our sampling approach, with verified Twitter accounts, allows us to shed light on the relationship between textual cues and underlying psychological traits.
-We compare self-reported data on desire for control, and personal sense of power with the extracted proxies from Twitter's own text.
+For example, using power-related words may indicate either a desire for power or a sense of already having power.
+With authenticated Twitter accounts, our sampling approach allows us to shed light on the relationship between textual cues and underlying psychological traits.
+We compare self-reported data on the desire for control and personal sense of power with the extracted proxies from Twitter texts.
 The correlations are in Table \ref{tab:selfreports}.

-The results indicate that the proxies extracted from post-histories are surprisingly good in capturing self-reported age, gender, political affiliation, and religiosity.
-Regarding power, we find that the use of power words is associated with individuals who have a lower sense of personal control.
-This highlights a critical point of caution: while textual cues from post-histories can be informative for theory building and predictive modeling, one should not equate frequent word usage with possessing the trait implied by the word (e.g., power).
+The results indicate that the proxies extracted from post histories are surprisingly good at approximating socio-demographics.
+We also find those using more power-releated words have a lower sense of personal power.
+This aligns with our reasoning to explore an empowerment manipulation to mitigate fake-news sharing via downloading a fact-checking browser extension.
+This highlights a critical point of caution: one should not equate frequent word usage with possessing the trait implied by the word (e.g., power).

-\section{GENERAL DISCUSSION}

-This article explores the significance of analyzing users' social media post-histories as a means to understanding the phenomenon of sharing fake-news.
-The research consists of four studies that collectively address the challenge of identifying and mitigating the spread of fake-news on social media platforms.
+\section{General Discussion}